A Namekian in Halkeginia

 At this very time, one of the last classes of students were finishing the summoning of their familiars.
 Some students had summoned fairly common familiars, such as cats and dogs, while other students had achieved much more interesting results, such as flaming salamanders and giant moles.

-All save one particular student, however...
+Well, all save one particular student, that is.

 "Alright then,"said Professor Jean Colbert, the instructor overseeing the 'Springtime Familiar Summoning ritual' as it was known, while he ticked off another student, carefully noting down which students had summoned which familiars, along with any other important details, such as estimated or approximated element for students who had yet to identify their own magical affinity.